dreamingtulpa/replicate-ruby/README.md

-# Replicate
+# Replicate Ruby client

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/replicate/ruby`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is a Ruby client for Replicate.
+It lets you run models from your Ruby code and do various other things on Replicate.

 ## Installation